 In recent years the Frucor Group has added in a substantial section specifically regarding modern slavery.
 This section defines modern slavery and provides examples of same to assist with our employees' understanding of this area so that they may effectively carry out our due diligence processes.
 It provides the Frucor Group's commitment to ensuring there is transparency in its operations and approach to tackling modern slavery and to preventing, detecting and reporting on the risks of modern slavery in its operations and supply chains.
-This section specifically references various legislation and related materials including the United Nations Guiding Principles on Business and Human Rights: Implementing the United Nations 'Protect, Respect and Remedy' Framework, the United Nations Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, and the ILO Convention (No. 182) concerning the Prohibition and Immediate Action for the Elimination of the Worst Forms of Child Labour and states that all employees must comply with the Frucor Group's modern slavery and human rights commitments including being cognisant of same during third party selection, on-boarding and review.
-It provides for the maintenance of modern slavery risk related information, a whistleblowing service for reporting (detailed below) and disciplinary consequences of breaching the Code.
+This section specifically references various legislation and related materials including the United Nations Guiding Principles on Business and Human Rights: Implementing the United Nations 'Protect, Respect and Remedy' Framework, the United Nations Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, and the ILO Convention (No. 182) concerning the Prohibition and Immediate Action for the Elimination of the Worst Forms of Child Labour and states that all employees must comply with the Frucor Group's modern slavery and human rights for the maintenance of modern slavery risk related information, a whistleblowing service for reporting (detailed below) and disciplinary consequences of breaching the Code.